-I am currently accepting applications from graduate students with related research interests:
+I am currently accepting applications from graduate students with research interests related to:

 - Tourism as a poverty alleviation tool

-- Tourists as citizens
+- Tourists as critical tourism citizens

 - Creative and critical thinking to advance sustainability in tourism systems

-- Responsible tourism
+- Sustainable tourism

-- Critical consciousness, and problem-posing pedagogy
+- Critical consciousness and problem-posing pedagogy

 - Citizen engagement and activism